epicserve/django-environment/README.md

 ## Optional Config Settings

 You can add optional settings that can change the default install behavior.
-One of the best settings is that with `DJANGO_BASE_SIT_URL`, if you have a Django base site on Github you can have Django-environment setup a new environment using your own custom base site!
+One of the best settings is that with `DJANGO_BASE_SITE_URL`, if you have a Django base site on Github you can have Django-environment setup a new environment using your own custom base site!

 To setup and use the optional config settings, all you need to do is add the file `~/.django_env_config` with any of the following settings.
 Alternatively, if you would prefer to put your config file somewhere else, then all you need to do is something like, `export DJANGO_ENV_CONFIG_PATH=/Users/username/.dotfiles/django_env_config` in your `~/.profile` or `~/.bashrc` (depending on your OS).